nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 This section will explain how the enrol feature was implemented and the various design considerations when implementing the feature.

 #### Implementation
-The enrollment mechanism is facilitated by `EnrolCommand`.
+The enrolment mechanism is facilitated by `EnrolCommand`.
 It extends `Command`.
 The method, `EnrolCommand#execute(Model model)`, performs a validity check and adds a member's attendance for a particular event if all the supplied parameters are valid.